Olympia Brewing Company: History

 Between 1970 and 1980 Olympia faced flat revenues among consolidating nationwide breweries and, in 1982, the Schmidt family, which owned and operated the brewery and company, elected to sell the company.
 Olympia was subsequently purchased by G. Heileman Brewing Company in 1983, which was purchased by Stroh Brewery Company in 1996.
 In 1999, Pabst bought most of the Stroh brands, including Olympia.

 The brewery was eventually purchased by Miller Brewing Company.
 For a time, the Olympia brewery took over the brewing of other Pacific Northwest brands as their original breweries were closed one by one, including the Lucky Lager brewery in Vancouver, Washington, the Henry Weinhard's brewery in Portland, and even the brewery of its arch-rival, Rainier Beer, in Seattle.
 In 2002, SAB bought out Miller Brewing Co.
 SABMiller closed the Tumwater facility in mid-2003, citing the unprofitability of such a small brewery.

 Pabst was purchased, along with the Olympia label, by beer industry veteran Eugene Kashper with backing from TSG Consumer Partners in 2014, and Olympia Beer was brewed under contract by MillerCoors at their brewery in Irwindale, California.

 Ag Energy Resources of Benton, Illinois purchased the machinery from Olympia Brewing to make ethanol for motor fuel use.

 Part of the brewery complex was heavily damaged in a fire on October 7, 2018.
 The administration building's south side partially collapsed, and a 3-alarm fire call caused fire units to respond from many neighboring departments.

 On January 25, 2021 Pabst Brewing Company announced on Twitter that it was "temporarily pausing production" of Olympia Beer because of a lack of demand and to focus attention on its distilled spirit line under the Olympia Distilling Company brand.

+Presently, Olympia Beer is produced in Saskatoon, Saskatchewan by Great Western Brewing.